oviche/Space-Shooter-Game/README.md

 # Space-Shooter-Game

-- 'Space shooter Game' contains three game play modes:
+- **Space shooter Game** contains three game play modes:
+   1. **Enemies Game Mode**: One player fights with enemies ships in the space.
+   2. **Survival Game Mode**: One player try to survive by avoiding and destorying the rocks in the space.
+   3. **VS Game Mode**: This mode allow two player to fight against each other.